Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 1. Create a project folder
 2. Navigate to your project folder and run `git init` to start version control
-3. Create a README file and paste in the instructions that Gemini created for running your project locally.
+3. Create a **README.md** file and paste in the instructions that Gemini created for running your project locally.
-4. Create a product-requirements.md file.
+4. Create a **product-requirements.md** file.
 This file should contain your project description.
 It is possible to get really fancy with this, but a good place to start is by pasting in the Jira story you are working on or the text from a prompt that worked really well for you in Gemini.
-5. Create a design_path.md file serve as your design decision log.
-This helps maintain context between sessions, and can help you recover is the process comes off the rails.
+5. Create a **design_path.md** file serve as your design decision log.
+This helps maintain context between sessions, and can help you recover if the process comes off the rails.
 6. Copy your code from Gemini into a local file.

 Your project should look something like this: